-Himelfarb Proszanski LLP has years of experience facilitating numerous condominium purchases and sales throughout the Greater Toronto Area.
+Himelfarb Proszanski has years of experience facilitating numerous condominium purchases and sales throughout the Greater Toronto Area.
 We practice in all areas of condominium, real estate, and corporate law.
 We provide practical and cost-effective advice on matters such as unit owners’ rights and responsibilities, condominium finances, owners’ meetings, insurance matters, disputes between owners, tenants, and/or condominium corporations.

 We also review and provide succinct analyses of the Condominium Act, 1998, declarations, by-laws, and rules to ensure that our clients are equipped with the necessary knowledge required for condominium ownership.